 “Decriminalization is still prohibition of cannabis.
 Residents caught with marijuana are still punished.
 Decriminalization leaves the sale of cannabis in the same criminal underground markets that sell truly dangerous drugs,” he explained.

 “With no legal recourse to resolve disputes, as was the case with alcohol prohibition, cannabis prohibition significantly increases crime.
-With decriminalization and its underground market, there will remain little quality control.
-There is no content labeling.
+With NJ cannabis decriminalization and its underground market, there will remain little quality control.
 There are no warnings for inappropriate use.
 There are contaminants, anything from molds and pesticides to other drugs, in cannabis from the illegal market.
 Decriminalization does nothing to prevent regular sales to minors.
 Indeed, minors are often encouraged to become involved in the illegal cannabis market,” Wolski said in a statement.

 Many figures such as Senators Ron Rice (D-Essex), Shirley Turner (D-Mercer), and former Senate President Dick Codey (D-Essex) will likely be pleased.
 They have been advocated throughout the fight for legalization on the merits of decriminalization instead of full adult-use.
 Their votes were needed to pass adult-use and they were not forthcoming with it.

 Other groups advocating for NJ cannabis decriminalization as a stop measure will be pleased as well.
 This includes those fighting for treatment centers and a number of pastors.